 Due to their mobility and toxicity, C8 - C12 aromatics are the most likely fractions to impact ground water while aliphatics of equivalent carbon number are generally less mobile and less toxic and heavier weight aromatics tend to be less mobile (Ohio EPA, 2004).
-Thus, NMED has calculated groundwater and soil-to-groundwater screening values for the aliphatic and aromatic carbon fractions associated with TPH releases in New Mexico.
+Thus, NMED has calculated groundwater and SL-SSLs for the aliphatic and aromatic carbon fractions associated with TPH releases in New Mexico.